Gbanys/heart-disease-research/README.md

 # heart-disease-research

+Type in the terminal in the root of the project dir ```docker compose build``` to build all the images

 One thing to watch out for is directory permissions.
 If a directory has root:root ownership then airflow will not be able to access it.
 You can use the below two commands to execute the container as root and change any file permissions